digitallinguistics/digitallinguistics.github.io/README.md

 ## Converters

 The following JavaScript libraries convert data between various formats.
-Each converter is also available as a tool in Tulip.
+Each converter is also available as a tool in [Tulip][Tulip].

 * [Scription > DLx](https://developer.digitallinguistics.io/scription2dlx/)